Qiongyi/TRIAGE_R_Package/docs/Case Study.rst

 - Data Available at: `https://www.nature.com/articles/s41586-022-05060-x#data-availability <https://www.nature.com/articles/s41586-022-05060-x#data-availability>`_
 - The demonstration uses control endothelial and pericyte cells to showcase the TRIAGE analysis pipeline.

-Objective: To apply `TRIAGEcluster` for cell clustering, `byPeak()` for calculating average expression data by various categories, `TRIAGEgene` for generating TRIAGE-weighted expression data, `plotJaccard()` for Jaccard Index Heatmap visualization, `TRIAGEparser` to dissect gene clusters and their associated ontologies, and `plotGO()` for GO enrichment visualization.
+Objective: To apply `TRIAGEcluster` for cell clustering, `byPeak()` for calculating average expression data by various categories, `TRIAGEgene` for generating TRIAGE-weighted expression data, `plotJaccard()` for Jaccard Index Heatmap visualization, `TRIAGEparser` for dissecting gene clusters and their associated ontologies, `plotGO()` for GO enrichment visualization, and `getClusterGenes()` for the extraction of genes from TRIAGEparser clusters.

 **Steps:**

 1. `TRIAGEcluster` + `byPeak()`
 2. `TRIAGEgene` + `plotJaccard()`
 3. `TRIAGEparser` + `plotGO()`
+4. `getClusterGenes()`

 .. code-block:: R